 By nature passionate and fair as the moon,

-The true root is she of the family’s destruction.
+Her true root is of the family’s destruction.

-The decline of the old tradition starts with Ching,
+The decline of the old tradition starts with Jing,

 The chief blame for the house’s ruin rests with Ning,